DragonFoxCollective/SBEPIS-docs/Combat.md

 # Accuracy

-+ Directional Attacks- 27 variations (Forward, Backward, Left, Right, Up, Down, All Diagonals and Not Moving)
++ Directional Attacks have 27 variations (Forward, Backward, Left, Right, Up, Down, All Diagonals and Not Moving)
 + Parts have Gel Viscosity that can be depleted to deal a crit.
 If a crit on a 0 GV part kills the target, a gib system will be activated.
 + “Lock on” function will lock on to target closest to center of screen, prioritizing Boss > Commander > Swarmer
 + Which hit box do you hit, and how close to the center of the hit box are you?